| Activities

 Enlargement) held on March 17th 2006.
 Organised by the IES and the

-* The EU Regional Policy and Multi-Level Governance.
+Department of Political Science at Université de Montréal. * The EU Regional Policy and Multi-Level Governance.
 Lecture by Ingeborg Toemmel, Jean-Monnet

 Professor, Osnabruck University (Germany)